Wedding favours – should you gift your guests?

 Caution: there’s a chance your wedding favours could be completely forgotten and may not end up in your guests’ hands.

 If you place your favours on a table for guests to help themselves to at some point in the night, they may be so busy enjoying themselves they may not even see them there.
 For a little more assurance it’s best to place them at a place setting, however, be mindful that you will probably encourage your guests to move around through the night (after all, you want them on the d-floor) so there’s a high chance they could simply be forgotten!
 Save your spendings if you’re worried that you’ll be lumped with 50 bags of cookies you will never make your way through!

 If all this talk of gifts gets your goat because the money could be better spent, then in lieu of traditional favours why not make a donation to a charity of your choice.
 Print out cards letting your guests know what you have done is a nice reminder that weddings are about so much more than gifts.

 Sure, the idea of potting 150 succulents or making home-made jam seems like a sweet idea, but the time taken to complete these task could just send you mad.
 Wedding planning is time consuming and stressful and favours is yet another items to add to your already overflowing to-do list.
 Keep it simple and save yourself countless hours as well as unnecessary stress.

-With all the goings-on of wedding planning, favours are one of those items that can easily be forgotten… keep across your planning and avoid and last-minute surprises by getting your hands on our wedding planning book – Bride Business.
+With all the goings-on of wedding planning, favours are one of those items that can easily be forgotten… keep across your planning and avoid and last-minute surprises by getting your hands on our wedding planning book – Wedding Plans.